Elelei/miradrip-website/README.md

 # Miradrip

 Welcome to the **Miradrip** website repository!
 Miradrip is an online store that offers a curated collection of high-quality, stylish clothing and accessories for both men and women.
-Our goal is to empower customers through style, providing them with pieces that reflect elegance, comfort, and individuality.
+Our goal is to offer the best services to our customers providing them with pieces that reflect elegance, comfort, and individuality.

 ## Table of Contents